n8nhackers/n8n-nodes-google-sheets-trigger/README.md

 ```

 First, execute the workflow directly to recover all rows and test the message to Telegram.
-Polling and recovering new rows only work for active tasks in background.
+Polling and recovering new rows only work for active tasks in the background.
 Define the poll time (every 5 minutes, every hour, every day), and activate your task to get only new rows.
-Check executions to ensure that Workflows is executed every defined poll time.
+Check executions to ensure that Workflows are executed every defined poll time.

 Now, add new numbered rows (row 24, row, 25, ...) to your Google sheet.
 If everything works as expected, a new message is sent to the Telegram channel with new rows.

-This is a sample how the message looks (I added rows 14 to 23).
+This is a sample of how the message looks (I added rows 14 to 23).

 ![image](images/telegram-sample.png)